Clemapfel/Mousetrap.jl/docs/src/01_manual/03_actions.md

     If we make an error and use the wrong identifier, a soft warning will be printed at runtime, informing us of this.

-    To access a list of key codes from within the REPL, we can search `mousetrap.key_codes`, which contains the symbols of all key codes recognized by mousetrap:
+    To access a list of key codes from within the REPL, we can search the vector `mousetrap.key_codes`, which contains the symbols of all key codes recognized by mousetrap, with the `KEY_` prefix already removed:
     ```julia
     julia> mousetrap.key_codes
         2278-element Vector{Symbol}:
-        :KEY_0
+        :0
-        :KEY_1
+        :1
-        :KEY_2
+        :2
-        :KEY_3
+        :3
         ...
     ```

 ### Assigning Shortcuts to Actions

 Now that we know how to write a shortcut as a shortcut trigger string, we can assign it to our actions.
 For this, we use [`add_shortcut!`](@ref):

 ```julia